 The Watchdog Timer is a free running on-chip RC oscillator which does not require any external components.
 This RC oscillator is separate from the RC oscillator of the CLKIN pin.
 That means that the WDT will run, even if the clock on the OSC1 and OSC2 pins of the device has been stopped, for example, by execution of a SLEEP instruction.
 During normal operation, a WDT time out generates a device Reset.
 If the device is in Sleep mode, a WDT time out causes the device to wake-up and continue with normal operation.
-The WDT can be permanently disabled by programming the configuration Bits").
+The WDT can be permanently disabled by programming the configuration bit WDTE as clear (Section 14.1 "Configuration Bits").